radheshyambsoni/LeetCode-Java/README.md

 ## Getting Started

-- Owner: Radheshyam B. Soni
+- Owner: Radheshyam Soni
-- Email: radheshyambsoni@gmail.com
+- :email: - radheshyambsoni@gmail.com

 - This is a project folder containing my LeetCode submissions in Java.